 Photo Credit: Lauren Shay Lavin

 I am a historian of American religion and modern Judaism, specializing in the nineteenth century.
 Broadly, I am interested in how religion is lived outside of synagogues and in how politics and economics shape religious institutions.
-My first book is Jews on the Frontier: Religion and Mobility in Nineteenth-century America (New York University Press, 2017).
+My first book is Jews on the Frontier: Religion and Mobility in Nineteenth-century America (New York University Press, 2017), which was the winner of the 2017 National Jewish Book Award in American Jewish Studies.

 I grew up in Shorewood, Wisconsin, and Marietta, Georgia, and received a B.A. in religion (summa cum laude with distinction, minor in history) from Boston University.
 I received a PhD in religious studies from Yale University in 2015.